SkylineCommunications/dataminer-docs/user-guide/Getting_started/Accessing_DataMiner/Accessing_DataMiner_Cube/Opening_DataMiner_Cube.md

 1. In the *Settings* dialog, select the update track you want to use:

-   - **Development**: Use the latest available development version.
-   - **Preview**: Use a preview of the latest DataMiner Cube version, even if it has not been released yet.
    - **Release**: Use the latest released DataMiner Cube version, so you can enjoy all the latest and greatest features.
    - **Release (delayed 2 weeks)**: Wait to use the latest released DataMiner Cube version until 2 weeks after the release date.

+   > [!NOTE]
+   > For Skyline employees only, two additional tracks are available for development purposes:
+   >
+   > - **Preview**: Use a preview of the latest DataMiner Cube version, even if it has not been released yet.
+   > - **Development**: Use the latest available development version.

 1. Click *Save*.